-What could be a more traditional winter comfort dish!
-If you're unfamiliar with venison, this is a great place to start, rich and deep flavours that are not as strong and gamey as you might think, just deep and satisfying.
+What could be a better autumn comfort dish!
+If you're unfamiliar with venison, this recipe is a great place to start, with its rich and deep flavours that are not as strong and gamey as you might think – just deep and satisfying.

 20g dried porcini mushrooms or mixed mushrooms

 150g of Ethical Butcher smoked bacon lardons offcuts